Interpause/interpause-components/README.md

 My personal components library using [twin.macro](https://github.com/ben-rogerson/twin.macro) and [emotion-js](https://emotion.sh/) as its CSS-in-JS solution.
 This repository uses [Next.js](https://nextjs.org/docs/api-reference/create-next-app) however the components are reusable in any project that uses React, twin.macro and emotion-js (see <https://github.com/ben-rogerson/twin.examples>).
 [Storybook.js](https://storybook.js.org/docs/react/get-started/introduction) is also setup to make it easier to develop components.

+If you are seeing the README from the documentation site, <https://github.com/Interpause/interpause-components> to get back.

 ## Table of Contents

 - [Installation](#installation)